twomice/upgrade-civicrm/README.txt

 which settings are used for recover.sh, and whether they're required or optional.

-Note the following requirements:
+Note the following requirements for recovery.sh:
   * CiviCRM code is handled by git, and has not been committed since running upgrade.sh.
-* CiviCRM code is at [Drupal root]/sites/all/modules/civicrm
   * zcat
   * pv